Skip the Foreplay

-Skip the Foreplay was a trancecore band from Montreal which rose to prominence by covering the song Champagne Showers by LMFAO, getting a contract and releasing an on Epitaph Records and featuring reality TV star Mathieu Maltais on guitar.
+Skip the Foreplay was a trancecore band from Montreal which rose to prominence by covering the song Champagne Showers by LMFAO.
 In addition to the habitual vocals, guitars, bass and drums of metalcore, the band featured a DJ, Jean-Michel Aumais, and their music adds club beats, auto-tuned vocals and dubstep to the elements of metalcore.
 They changed their name to Now and on Earth in 2014.

 History

 The band started in 2010 when Charles Pilon, who previously played in a metal band, put an ad on the internet looking for musicians.
 That's how he met Maltais and the others.

 They then got in contact with Obey the Brave and Despised Icon singer Alex Erian, who accepted to make a guest appearance on the song "This City We're Taking Over", which was released as their first single in 2011.
 Jonathan Cabana from metalcore band Blind Witness and Tony Gambino of Blessed by a Broken Heart also sang on the single.
 This single and the accompanying video got them a lot of visibility on YouTube.

 Erian also became their manager and helped them get a contract with Epitaph Records in December 2011, only a few months after they started playing together.